241 comments

 The Overly Fancy Google Phones

 When I first wrote this post in September 2015, Google Fi service was available on only one phone, a massive but powerful “phablet” called the Nexus 6.
-Then the phone options greatly improved – there was the standard-sized Nexus 5x and the bigger Nexus 6P, both absolutely top-of-the-line and worth giving up an iPhone for.
+Then the phone options greatly improved – it works on almost every phone (even iPhones).
+Google has their own excellent Pixel lineup or you can pick up a lightly used bargain on Swappa.

 nexus_vs_moto_vs_iphone4